daniel-isidro/heroku_hot_n_pop/README.md

 $ streamlit hello
 ```

-4. That’s it!
+4. Done.
 In the next few seconds the sample app will open in a new tab in your default browser.

 ### Heroku deployment